 The trail went cold until a woman from Minneapolis contacted the Litchmans.
 She had been born a Lishman in Louisiana.
 Her late father had come from Newfoundland.
 She knew nothing more about his family.
 Yes, she was a half-sister.

 Here’s my transcription of the story from the Dec.
 1912 Newfoundland Quarterly by Sir Edward Morris, Prime Minister of Newfoundland.
 The only point that confuses me is that Francis Lishman says his mother’s name was Susannah née McDonald.
 In Earl Pilgrim’s book* she is called Jenny.
 But that’s a small mystery compared to those with which these people lived.
 Family vanished – abandoned or lost, a daughter orphaned.
 Loss and grief, betrayal, survival, reconciliation and renewal.
 As Morris says, it’s the stuff of novels.
 I say movies too.

-*Earl Pilgrim’s Drifting Into Doom led me into this incredible tale.
-I wrote about it here.
+*I wrote about Earl Pilgrim’s Drifting Into Doom here.
+It is the book that led me into this incredible tale.

 Howard Blackburn and Thomas Welch – A Tale of the Sea